April 02, 2019

 which are gradually increased, e.g. start with 15 minutes

 and then and boost.
 Offer high quality hay before grazing.
-Good grazing and feeding.
-Use (preventive) aids If it is unavoidable that the grazing is gradually

 extended at the beginning of the season or should the